helm/charts/stable/prometheus-adapter/README.md

     metricsQuery: sum(<<.Series>>{<<.LabelMatchers>>}) by (<<.GroupBy>>)
 ```

-* `/apis/external.metrics.k8s.io/v1beta1`
+### External Metrics

-Can be enabled using values file as such:
+Enabling this option will cause external metrics to be served at `/apis/external.metrics.k8s.io/v1beta1`.
+Can be enabled by populating `rules.external`:

 ```
 rules:
   external: